 1. How likely is it that you would recommend our product/service to a friend or colleague?
 (Net Promoter Score Question)

-You can calculate your NPS by using this simple question in your customer feedback system and gauge your customer's level of satisfaction and willingness to recommend you to others.
+Deploying the Net Promoter Score Survey Software, you can calculate your NPS by using this simple question in your customer feedback system and gauge your customer's level of satisfaction and willingness to recommend you to others.
 The NPS question is relevant in multiple scenarios and can be used post a transaction or interaction (as transactional NPS) as well as a generic, on going question (as a relationship NPS).

 2. Based on experience today, how would you rate us?